antfu/eslint-plugin-command/docs/guide/install.md

 ## VSCode Snippets

-You can also use the following VSCode snippets to quickly insert the command comments:
+You can use the following VSCode snippets to quickly insert the command comments:

 <<< @/docs/guide/snippets.json